digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/setup/ecs.md

         Read **[environment variables reference](/docs/setup/env-vars)**
         :::

-        Additionally, include the Redis environment variables within the ToolJet container mentioned above if you have followed the previous steps to create Redis.
+        Additionally, include the Redis environment variables within the JumpStart container mentioned above if you have followed the previous steps to create Redis.
         ```
         REDIS_HOST=<public ip of redis task>
         REDIS_PORT=6379